 While online programs that have earned accreditation through the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) continue to be the option of choice for SLP graduate students, the University of Connecticut’s campus-based SLP program is also highly esteemed.

 As the field continues to grow around a thriving academic and professional community, the Connecticut Speech-Language-Hearing Association (CSHA) has become highly active.
 Each year CSHA hosts a conference where practicing SLPs and students can connect with each other and explore new educational technologies and methods of therapy.
 In the past, these conferences have included symposiums on topics like stuttering, childhood apraxia of speech, and the PROMPT technique.

-Learn more about earning your SLP license through the Connecticut Department of Public Health by following the steps in the guide below:
+Learn more about how to become a speech therapist by earning your SLP license through the Connecticut Department of Public Health by following the steps in the guide below:

 Step 1.
-Enroll in a Master’s Program in Speech-Language Pathology
+Enroll in a Master’s Program in Speech Therapy (Speech-Language Pathology)

 To qualify for SLP licensure through the Connecticut Department of Public Health you must hold a master’s or doctorate from a program that has received accreditation from the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) or another agency recognized by the US Department of Education.

 Though it is helpful to have a bachelor’s degree in communicative sciences and disorders, most graduate programs gladly welcome applicants with a bachelor’s degree in another major and even give students an opportunity to complete foundation courses through the school before transitioning to graduate-level coursework.